The Self-Evaluation Template: A Feedback and Review Guide

 When it comes time for a traditional performance review, employees have little chance of influencing a leader’s opinions about them.
 At this point, a manager is looking into the past for behavior that has already come and gone.
 Since there is not much an employee can say at this juncture, a lot of energy can go into worrying about whether the performance review with a boss will go well.

 However, it’s possible to take the agency into your own hands, even when a review is around the corner.
 Instead of stepping into the manager’s office empty-handed, consider bringing along a complete self-evaluation.
 Let your nervous energy come out productively.
 The self-evaluation is a great way to remind a boss about your accomplishments and strengths.
+In the eLeaP People Success Platform, use your Weekly Status updates to ensure you are updating weekly progress and accomplishments as well as challenges you encountered.

 The inclusion of a self-evaluation template into a performance review can be empowering.
 It provides a way to show your manager all the great things you’ve done over the last year.
 Some employees feel as if filling out a self-evaluation template is nothing more than busy work.
 However, it lets you show why you are an asset to a company.